cesar-rocha/cesar-rocha.github.io/_pages/publications.md

 ### Peer-reviewed publications

-0. [On the mechanisms driving latent heat fluxvariations in the north-west Tropical Atlantic][23]
+0. [On the mechanisms driving latent heat flux variations in the north-west Tropical Atlantic][23]
    P. Fernández, S. Speich, D. Lange-Vega, J. Karstensen, D. Zhang, **C. B. Rocha**, *Journal of Geophysical Research Oceans (in press)*

 0. [A Deep Learning Approach to Estimate Ocean Salinity with Data Sampled with Expendable Bathythermographs][22]